-The following table shows how the Table 11 sample has varied over time between 2011 and 2016.
+The following table shows how the Table 11 sample has varied over time between 2011 and 2017.

-Year The sample size used to construct the headcount of teachers teaching each curriculum subject and the number of hours taught in that subject 2016 166,936 secondary school teachers - 75.9% of all secondary school teachers.
-2015 172,495 secondary school teachers - 78.2% of all secondary school teachers.

 Year The sample size used to construct the headcount of teachers teaching each curriculum subject and the number of hours taught in that subject.
+2017 166,513 secondary school teachers - 76% of all secondary school teachers 2016 166,936 secondary school teachers - 76% of all secondary school teachers.
+2015 172,495 secondary school teachers - 78% of all secondary school teachers.
 2014 176,343 secondary school teachers - 77% of all secondary school teachers.
 2013 175,720 secondary school teachers - 77% of all secondary school teachers.
 2012 174,837 secondary school teachers - 75% of all secondary school teachers.
 2011 178,884 secondary school teachers - 79% of all secondary school teachers.

-Tables 12 and 13 provide information on the percentage of teachers, and of hours taught by teachers, holding relevant post A level qualifications by subject taught.
+Tables 12 and 13 provide information on the percentage of teachers, and of hours taught by teachers, who hold relevant post A level qualifications by the subject taught.
 The tables record the highest qualification gained in each subject taught, rather than each qualification.
 A teacher's qualification was deemed as 'relevant' to the subject taught if the subject of their qualification, reported using the Joint Academic Coding System (JACS), appeared in the list of JACS codes in the Department's subject mapping.
-The full mapping used is available on the same web page as this statistical release.
+The full mapping used is available on the same web page as this statistical publication.

 The subject of a qualification was not received for all the qualifications data submitted and in a small number of other cases the information was incomplete or incorrect.
+From 2016, all qualifications obtained by teachers have been used, with data collected in previous years being used to fill in any gaps in the current year's collection.
+The Database of Qualified Teachers is also used to complete any gaps in teacher qualifications.

-This means that the overall sample size for analysis of the combined qualifications and curriculum data for teachers is lower in Tables 12 and 13 than in Table 11.
-The following table shows how the sample for Tables 12 and 13 sample has varied over time between 2011 and 2016.
-The data have been weighted and grossed so that all totals presented in the tables provide a representative, national picture.
+In previous years the overall sample size for analysis of the combined qualifications and curriculum data for teachers is lower in Tables 12 and 13 than in Table 11.
+However the use of all qualifications data has improved the numbers of teachers for whom qualification data is available.
+The data are weighted and grossed so that all totals presented in the tables provide a representative, national picture.